jonatan-kazmierczak/articles/trinity.md

 > To the thirsty I will give water without cost from the spring of the water of life.
 > Those who are victorious will inherit all this, and I will be their God and they will be my children."

-Then Jesus Christ says, as written in [Revelation 22:13](https://biblehub.com/niv/revelation/22.htm):
+Then Jesus Christ says, as written in [Revelation 22:12-13](https://biblehub.com/niv/revelation/22.htm):
+> "Look, I am coming soon!
+My reward is with me, and I will give to each person according to what they have done.
-> "I am the Alpha and the Omega, the First and the Last, the Beginning and the End."
+> I am the Alpha and the Omega, the First and the Last, the Beginning and the End."

 ## How do we, people, proof that there are 2 true Gods?